ksfairchild/github-slideshow/_posts/0000-01-02-ksfairchild.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I am currently a junior at the University of Iowa
+I am currently a junior at the University of Iowa.
+Go Hawks!
-Use the left arrow to go back!